chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 #[Tools: 2 Wizards](#wizards)
 <a name="to_wizards"/>

-+ Pluralistic Relationship Based
++ Pluralistic & Relationship Based
 + Results Oriented
-+ Under Stress, where do they go?

 ^ Results orientation vs pluralistic and relationship based There is really no fight here, but each has a tendency to try and convert the other.